depaolim/django_auth_media/README.md

             },
         }

-    Media-Servers included in auth\_media package:
+## Media-Servers already included in auth\_media package:

 * "interim" slow, should be used only in debug (wrapper for on django.views.static.serve)
 * "xaccel" based on X-Accel-Redirect header as managed by nginx (similar to Apache X-Sendfile)
 * "secure\_link" based on secure\_link mechanism managed by nginx

 Engine function must define two positional arguments:

 * request: the current request object
 * path: as returned by property field.name

 Other key-value (ex.
 REDIRECT or SECRET) specified inside each media\_server definition, are used as "named parameters" automatically binded to engine function

 It is easy to define new media servers and plug them in auth\_media

 If you you define new general-purpose media-servers please let me know and I will be happy to integrate them in auth\_media core

 ## "xaccel" configuration